 1. Burt’s Bees 100% Natural Moisturizing Lipstick

-This is probably our favorite natural lipstick—it’s moisturizing, lasts a long time, and it’s affordable.
-It’s also free of parabens, phthalates, SLS, petrolatum, and synthetic fragrances.
-What’s more, the 24 colors available allow you to mix and match according to your mood or the season.
+This is probably our favorite natural lipstick—it's moisturizing, long-lasting, and affordable.
+It's also free of parabens, phthalates, SLS, petrolatum, and synthetic fragrances.
+What's more, the 24 available colors allow you to mix and match according to your mood or the season.

 3. Physicians Formula Organic Wear Nourishing Lipstick

-Affordable and available in most drugstores, this lipstick from Physicians Formula combines organic shea butter, coconut oil, jojoba oil, and Vitamin E. It’s hypoallergenic, paraben-, gluten-, and cruelty-free.
-Although there are currently only six shades available, they’re all classics that never go out of style.
+Affordable and available in most drugstores, this lipstick from Physicians Formula combines organic shea butter, coconut oil, jojoba oil, and vitamin E. It's hypoallergenic and paraben-, gluten-, and cruelty-free.
+Although there are currently only 6 shades available, they're all classics that never go out of style.

 Colored with natural fruit pigments, the lip glaze from 100% Pure is the perfect compromise between a lipstick and a lip balm.
-It’s light and nourishing, sheer, and just slightly glossy.
-The “Coquette” shade is rated 2 by EWG, and all lipsticks are free of parabens and synthetic fragrances.
+It's light and nourishing, sheer, and just slightly glossy.
+The shade “Coquette” is rated 2 by EWG, and all of their lipsticks are free of parabens and synthetic fragrances.

 6. Honest Beauty Lip Crayon-Lush Sheer